Fujifilm X-M5 review: honey I shrunk the system camera

 Image quality: living in a simulation

-The 26.1MP X-Trans 4 sensor isn’t fuji’s latest APS-C effort, but it was used to great effect in the X-S20, and based on my early sneak preview should be just as impressive here.
-That said, the following images were shot on a camera running non-final firmware, and have been resized from the original files, so aren’t indicative of image quality.
+The 26.1MP X-Trans 4 sensor isn’t fuji’s latest APS-C effort, but it was used to great effect in the X-S20, is just as impressive here.
+The following images have been resized from the original files, so aren’t entirely indicative of image quality, but show off Fuji’s fantastic image processing.
 Everything was shot using the 15-45mm f/3.5-5.6 power zoom kit lens.

-On first inspection it seems like Fuji’s familiar colour science is present and correct, whether shooting in the standard Provia preset or picking one of the distinctive film simulations.
-The X-M5 has 20, including the latest Reala Ace.
+Fuji’s familiar colour science is present and correct, whether shooting in the standard Provia preset or picking one of the distinctive film simulations.
+The X-M5 has 20, including the latest, Reala Ace.
 Seven have dedicated slots on the film simulation dial, and you can assign three more through the menus – but Fuji still doesn’t make it as easy as it could to access user-created recipes.

 Don’t think of the Fujifilm X-M5 as an X100VI with interchangeable lenses.
 The price is a major clue this offering is more entry-level – but that doesn’t mean it’s at all compromised.
-Fuji’s tried-and-tested sensor and image processor combo appeared to deliver the clarity and colour I’d expect during my demo session.
+Fuji’s tried-and-tested sensor and image processor combo delivers precisely the clarity and colour I’d expect.

-The lack of EVF may dissuade photographers who can’t break the habit of bringing their camera up to their eyeline to compose a shot.
+The lack of EVF may dissuade photographers who can’t break the habit of bringing their camera up to their eyeline to compose a shot, and the compact dimensions won’t please everyone.
 For snappers migrating from a smartphone, though?
 Framing using a screen will be far more familiar.
 Having film simulations within easy reach will also appeal to the Instagram generation more than Sony’s more straight-faced (and ageing) A6400, which now costs similar money.

-It’s more affordable than the functionally-similar X-S20, and half the price of a Panasonic Lumix S9, which could make it a top choice for budget-minded buyers wanting interchangeable lenses on a small scale.
+It’s more affordable than the functionally-similar X-S20, and half the price of a Panasonic Lumix S9, which I think makes it a top choice for budget-minded buyers wanting interchangeable lenses on a small scale.

 Fujifilm X-M5 technical specifications